What Is IDP In Fantasy Football?

 An IDP (Individual Defensive Player) league is a type of fantasy football league that is unique in its method of defensive scoring.
-In this league, team owners pick specific defensive players to start each week of the season.
+In this league, team owners pick specific defensive players for their teams.
 The defensive players can earn points for their team for statistics such as sacks, interceptions, tackles, passes defended, and touchdowns.

 IDP leagues differ from traditional fantasy football leagues.
 For a standard league, team owners draft team defenses that perform and earn points as a single unit.
-The defense earns their team points based on how many points they allow the offense to score along with other plays the defense makes such as interceptions and touchdowns.
-Therefore, an IDP league gives the owner more flexibility and independence but can also pose more challenges.
+The defense earns their team points based on how many points they allow the offense to score, along with other plays the defense makes, such as interceptions and fumble recoveries.
+Therefore, an IDP league gives the owner more flexibility and independence but can also pose further challenges.

-Depending on the particular IDP league, the scoring systems may vary.
-Some leagues award more points based on sacks while others focus on awarding points for regular tackles.
+IDP scoring systems may vary from league to league.
+Some leagues award more points based on sacks, while others focus on awarding points for regular tackles.
 Leagues that concentrate on tackles award more points to the players that record the most tackles.
 These players usually include safeties, middle linebackers, and weak side linebackers in a 4-3 defensive scheme.
-In a 3-4 defensive scheme, outside linebackers generally don't accumulate as many tackles and are not as favorable for a tackle heavy scoring system.
+In a 3-4 defensive scheme, outside linebackers generally don’t accumulate as many tackles and are not as favorable for a tackle-heavy scoring system.

 In addition to solo tackles and sacks, defensive players can earn different amounts of points for assisted tackles, tackles for loss, interceptions, forced fumbles, fumble recoveries, defensive touchdowns, safeties, and passes defended.

 A typical IDP scoring system will look something like this:

 When drafting individual defensive players, it is important to consider how many IDPs a team is required to start.
 For leagues that only start a few individual defensive players, it is wise to draft those players later in the draft.
 This will help save the initial picks for valuable offensive players.